jkang331/iQuiz/README.md

 * if offline, use locally-stored data [TODO: DOUBLE CHECK]
 * initial URL to use: http://tednewardsandbox.site44.com/questions.json [DONE]
 * Settings should be a popover
-  * include a URL field to use instead of the above
+  * include a URL field to use instead of the above [TODO: DOUBLE CHECK]
-  * include a "check now" button to retrieve
+  * include a "check now" button to retrieve [TODO: DOUBLE CHECK]

 #### Grading: 5 points
 * download JSON from site: 1 pt